tessia-project/tessia-baselib/doc/developers/params_validation.md

 # Implementation

-The parameters provided in the "parameters" arguments need to be validate against some schema that defines a valid format (expected) for these parameters.
+The parameters provided in the "parameters" arguments need to be validated against some schema that defines a valid format (expected) for these parameters.
 We chose to create an extensible interface to implement the validation of the parameters.
 It is possible to choose different validation libraries by using the factory function "create_params_validator".
 The default library used to validate the parameters is set in the tessia-baselib.yml file, in the property "default_schema_validator".
-It is also possible to chose different validators by setting the "validator" argument.
+It is also possible to choose different validators by setting the "validator" argument.

 Right now, we only support the jsonschema library: